mshafae-spring-2021/cpsc-120-prompt-lab-05/part-1/README.md

 The computer getting this input will do the math and print out the secret card, in this case _3C_ because _2C_ + 1 is _3C_.

+The computer calculates it a little differently since the cards have values between 0 and 12.
+The _2C_ maps to 1, our secret step is 1 so the computer calculates a value of 2 which maps back to a card's face value of 3.

-To generalize this into a formula, _base card value_ + _secret steps_ % 13 is how the computer program knows how to predict the secret card.
+To generalize this into a formula, (_base card value_ + _secret steps_) % 13 is how the computer program knows how to predict the secret card.

 Let's try another example where the base card is greater than the secret card.

-Let's imagine the following cards are selected:  or Jack of diamonds, 7 of diamonds, Ace of clubs, King of hearts, and the 5 of hearts.
+Let's imagine the following cards are selected: Jack of diamonds, 7 of diamonds, Ace of clubs, King of hearts, and the 5 of hearts.

 * clubs: _AC_
 * diamonds: _7D_, _JD_